 Artificial intelligence, machine learning and data analytics are just a few of the innovative technologies that have been rapidly changing the way in which industries operate.
 Predictive analytics is no exception.
 However, a recent KPMG survey suggests only 5% of real estate firms have pushed efforts in this field.
-Investment Analyst of Grayling Properties, Alex Norwood discusses predictive analytics and what this transformative technology will bring to the property industry.
+Our Investment Analyst discusses predictive analytics and what this transformative technology will bring to the property industry.

 Many businesses across different fields have begun to implement the use of artificial intelligence and machine learning to add value or gain a competitive advantage in their industry.
 In the property industry, firms are utilising AI technologies to analyse the vast quantity of data collected to better understand and make decisions in the market.
 Predictive analytics connects data points — both historical and real-time — to allow firms to make the quantifiable decisions and form future predictions on client and market demands.